eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 ### You want to create keys with eth-docker

-If you are going to use the deposit-cli that is bundled with eth-docker, please make sure that `COMPOSE_FILE` contains `deposit-cli.yml`
+If you are going to use the deposit-cli that is bundled with eth-docker, please make sure to edit `.env` and that the `COMPOSE_FILE` line contains `:deposit-cli.yml`.
+You can edit with `nano .env`.

 Make sure you're in the project directory, `cd ~/eth-docker` by default.